eranshapira/webpack-branch-versions/README.md

 3. Rollback - A critical bug was deployed, requiring a fast rollback.
 Now, thanks to branch versions, every version is stored and created per branch, including master branch. this enables us to switch all of the traffic to a specific version instantly.

-(TBH - Scenario 3 never happened. avg.
-90% unit tests coverage and branch versions)

 ## So, what defines a branch version?

 1. Isolation - The modified code is not part of master branch.
-2. Debug - Branch versions contain sourcemaps, debug info developers can inspect the code on multiple environments(extremely useful for cross-browser issues)
+2. Debug - Branch versions contain sourcemaps, developers can inspect code on external environments(extremely useful for cross-browsers)
 3. Protected - A branch version can be used only by specific people. (recommended)

 The core concept is that a branch version simply represents a different deployment path.